 If your primary goal is to understand how, when, and where you’re spending your money, MoneyPatrol can help.
 This is especially true if you’re a visual learner because MoneyPatrol’s graphs make understanding your financial picture really easy.
 If you want regular notifications so you’re always aware of your cash flow, it’s likely a good fit.

-The price tag might give pause to the fee-averse , but if you try the free 15-day trial and find yourself more mindful and less spend-y, $84 might be worth it.
+MoneyPatrol makes a good alternative to Mint, but the price tag might give pause to the fee-averse.
+However, you try the free 15-day trial and find yourself more mindful and less spend-y, $84 might be worth it.

 The budgeting feature is good, but it isn’t as powerful as some other apps.
 That said, many of those apps are 100% budgeting while MoneyPatrol strives for comprehensiveness.